HD-Bind: Encoding of Molecular Structure with Low Precision, Hyperdimensional Binary Representations: Materials and Methods

 \subsection{Learning in HDC}

+HDC supports the development of lightweight classification models without the need of numerical optimization approaches such as stochastic gradient descent (SGD) or more sophisticated alternatives typically used to train deep neural networks\cite{Rumelhart1986-ul, Kingma2014-ti, You2019-an}.
+Learning in HDC for a set of $K$ classes proceeds by the construction of prototypes $h_k: k \in K $ for each class $k$:

-The initial epoch of \textbf{training} or building the \textit{Associative Memory} (i.e. AM) proceeds by \textit{bundling} the hypervectors for each class $k$ into $h_{k}$, producing a canonical representative vector (eq. \ref{eq:bundling}) with a single pass of the training set.
-The subsequent \textbf{re-training} epochs refine the model by testing the prediction obtained for a given sample and updating $h^k$ when the prediction is incorrect, analogous to the perceptron algorithm \cite{Thomas2021-uo}.
-To perform \textbf{inference} on a query data point $x^q$ we compute:
+where $x_i$ is the $i^{\text{th}}$ sample from the dataset $X$ and $y_i$ is the respective class label.
+The initial epoch of training consists of building the \textit{associative memory} $\mathbb{A}$ of the model by applying $\phi(x)$ to the input dataset $X$ producing a representative prototype vector $h_k$ for each class with a single pass over the training set (Algorithm \ref{alg:hdc_am}).
+To perform inference on a query hypervector $h_q$, we simply compute:

-where $\langle ., .\rangle$ denotes a user specified similarity metric \cite{Thomas2021-uo}.
-We opt to use the cosine similarity in order to compare $h^q$ and $h^k$.
+where $\rho$ denotes a user-specified similarity metric and $x_q$ is the query data point. \cite{Thomas2021-uo}.
+In our work we implement $\rho$ as the cosine similarity:

+After constructing $\mathbb{A}$ with single-pass learning, it can be further refined with a \textit{re-training} phase (Algorithm \ref{alg:hdc_retrain}).
+This phase tests the model predictions on the training set then updates $\mathbb{A}$ accordingly.
+This operation functions to increase the distance from the incorrect class prototype(s) while decreasing the distance to the correct class prototype.
+For testing the learned $\mathbb{A}$, we simply compare the hypervectors of the test set with $\mathbb{A}$ using the user-defined similarity metric $\rho$ and select the index of the most similar prototype to represent the predicted class (Algorithm \ref{alg:hdc_test}).

-\subsection{Encoding molecular data for HDC}
+\subsection{Encoding Molecular Data for HDC}